-California Air Resources Board (CARB) sets regional greenhouse gas emission targets by September 30, 2010 and each region must incorporate its target in its Regional Transportation Plan (RTP) and Regional Housing Needs Allocation (RHNA).
+California Air Resources Board (CARB) has set regional 2020 and 2035 greenhouse gas emission targets by September 30, 2010 and each region must incorporate its target in its Regional Transportation Plan (RTP) and Regional Housing Needs Allocation (RHNA).
 Both RTP and RHNA plans must be consistent with the development pattern developed in the SCS.

-At this point is unclear what activities the local agencies in the County will be subjected to however, it is felt that some funding should be set aside in anticipation of actives associated with this planning effort.
-One potential example activity would be to fund activities needed to form a RHNA sub region.
-It is expected that Program funds would be used in part to staff RHNA efforts, develop affordable housing programs, and promote best practices to stimulate infill housing in the transit corridor and along El Camino Real.
+Funding is set aside in anticipation of activities associated with continuous planning efforts.
+Past example activities included funding activities needed to form a RHNA sub region and assisting the Cities in developing their housing elements.

+Program funds would also be used in part to assist member agencies with housing element implementation, develop affordable housing programs, and promote best practices to stimulate infill housing in the transit corridor and along El Camino Real.
 It is anticipated that projects of a similar nature would also be funded under this program.